mohamed-taman/tracking-user-activities/README.md

 The configuration file shows a Zookeeper server used to monitor our Kafka.
 In this setup, we will start a Zookeeper server, 2 Kafka nodes, and a Kafka manager:

 * So in `docker-compose.yml` file we have 4 services, namely *zookeeper* and *kafka-server-1*, *kafka-server-2*, *kafka-manager*.
-* Make the Zookeeper** server always start before 2 Kafka servers, and the Kafka manager is triggered to start or stop.
+* Make the **Zookeeper** server always start before 2 Kafka servers, and the Kafka manager is triggered to start or stop.
 So in the config, we have a setup `depends_on` to this dependency.
 * **Zookeeper** server listens on port 2181 to manage our Kafka servers.
-We defined within the same container setup, and any client running on the host will be run on port 22181, so in the config of the zookeeper, we will expose on the port *22181:2181*.
+We defined this within the same container setup, and any client running on the host will be run on port 22181.
+So, in the zookeeper's config, we will expose port *22181:2181*.
 * With two nodes of Kafka servers, we will expose the host application with ports **29092** & **39092**.
-However, our Kafka is advertised on port 9092 configured in the environment `KAFKA_ADVERTISED_LISTENERS`.
+However, our Kafka is advertised on port 9092, configured in the environment `KAFKA_ADVERTISED_LISTENERS`.
 * Service names and `KAFKA_BROKER_ID` are unique across the services.
 * The Kafka manager runs on port 9000.